KryptonWorld/bftDpos/README.md

    * The system contract modifies the ```global_state```, which is a subset of the state of the virtual machine
    * The producer validates the block based on the ```global_state```

+The above procedure effective implements the two-message BFT system.
+For instance, each block is confirmed if it receives two message from a producer who confirms it directly or indirectly.
+Irreverisbility requires least 2/3 producers' confirmation.
+This is BFT.